 Asthma Symptoms, Causes & Risk Factors

 Most people with asthma experience a tight feeling in the chest, shortness of breath, coughing or wheezing at some point in their life.
-Working in partnership you can find out the experiences or exposures, called "asthma triggers," that put you at the greatest risk for an asthma flare-up, the steps to take when you experience symptoms, and know when to see the doctor or seek immediate help.Learn More
+This section can help you identify the experiences or exposures that cause your symptoms to start and put you at risk for an asthma flare-up, understand the steps to take when you experience symptoms, when to see the doctor or seek immediate help.Learn More

 Diagnosing & Treating Asthma

 Asthma is a disease that requires a diagnosis by a healthcare professional and ongoing assessments and monitoring throughout your lifetime.
 At the initial visit, your asthma care provider will determine your level of severity and create a treatment plan.Learn More